SparksNetwork/sparks-frontend/src/pages/ResetPassword/func-specs/reset-password.md

 - visual design
 - design : when navigating to another page (in case of unrecoverable error), ok to do message + delay + navigation?
+- TECHNICAL : firebase repository has to be configured (email template and email link format)